 However, as teachers and educators, what we need to reflect upon is whether our existing approach needs to evolve in the 21st century just like the coaching manuals have evolved to suit one day and fast paced T20 matches.

 The time is right to embrace this change and take the next step to realign our curriculum and pedagogy.
 The focus can be on building 21st century learning skills in children which can prepare them to adapt to the uncertainties around them.
 Skills such as leadership, communication, ICT, critical thinking, creativity, collaboration, flexibility have to become mainstream and merge with what we are learning in our schools.

 Another important aspect to understand is that the “one thing fits all” approach ain’t going to work today.
 This is the information age where access to information is no longer a challenge.
 Children even in the rural most parts of the country are choosing to accept the information that interests them the most and in a way that they enjoy best.
-Every child is at a different level of skills as mentioned above and each will choose to apply it in their own unique ways.
-If you bind them too much into a structure, you would either see a revolt or a child giving in and losing his/her inquisitiveness.
+Every child is at a different level of skills as mentioned above.
+Also, each will choose to apply it in their own unique ways.
+If you bind them too much into a structure, you may see a revolt.
+It can also lead to child giving in and losing his/her inquisitiveness.
 And you don’t want either.

 As individuals and organisations who are a part of the education system in our country, we can accept this change by personalising learning for each child.
 And true personalised learning means that you empower every child to choose their own style and pace of learning.
-It will let us appreciate the uniqueness of each child and build an ecosystem that will proactively and happily excite the child to learn.
+It will let us appreciate the uniqueness of each child.
+We can then build an ecosystem that will proactively and happily excite the child to learn.

 The key now is to explore how can we do this best.

 At iDream Education, for the past few years we have been working at delivering enjoyable and personalised digital learning via mobile and tablets to students studying in government schools.
 With respect to the two points mentioned above – about 21st century skills and to make learning personalised, we wish to highlight a few observations below basis the experience we have had: